stonegor/explicit-language-detection/README.md

 # Usage
-1) Unpack model into classifier/model

-2) install cuda or cpu version of torch and set the DEVICE in the config accordingly (transformers could potentially require a independent installation aswell)
+1) install cuda or cpu version of torch and set the DEVICE in the config accordingly (transformers could potentially require a independent installation aswell)

-3)  ```
+2)  ```
 pip install -r requirements.txt

 docker compose up -d